techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 If an agent opts out of getting calls, they can't receive calls regardless of their availability status.

 > [!TIP]
-> Setting the **Presence-based routing** to **on** is the recommended setting.
+> Setting the **Presence-based routing** to **On** is the recommended setting.

 > [!NOTE]
 > When **Longest idle** is selected as the routing method:
-> - presence-based routing is required and automatically enabled even though the Presence-based routing toggle is **Off** and grayed out.
+> - Presence-based routing is required and automatically enabled even though the Presence-based routing toggle is **Off** and grayed out.
-> - when there are fewer calls in the queue than available agents, only the first two longest idle agents are presented with calls from the queue.
+> - When there are fewer calls in the queue than available agents, only the first two longest idle agents are presented with calls from the queue.
 >
-> If **Presence-based routing** isn't enabled and there are multiple calls in the queue, the system presents these calls simultaneously to the agents regardless of their presence status.
-This action results in multiple call notifications to agents, particularly if some agents don’t answer the initial call presented to them.
-See [Configure Busy Options](./inbound-call-routing.md) for Busy on Busy alternatives to presence-based routing.
+> If **Presence-based routing** isn't enabled and there are multiple calls in the queue, the system presents these calls simultaneously to the agents, regardless of their presence status.
+This action results in multiple call notifications to agents, particularly if some agents don't answer the initial call presented to them.
+For more information, see [Configure Busy Options](./inbound-call-routing.md) for Busy on Busy alternatives to presence-based routing.
 >
 > When using **Presence-based routing**, there may be times when an agent receives a call from the queue shortly after becoming unavailable or a short delay in receiving a call from the queue after becoming available.
 >